What is Healthcare Marketing?

 Content Management System (CMS)

 A CMS streamlines and classifies healthcare marketing content, as well as integrates with an HCRM to create guidelines that ensure future content aligns with brand guidelines.
 A CMS can also create a procedure for content repurposing and reusability to help healthcare marketers distribute content efficiently.

-A marketing automation platform, such as Salesforce Marketing Cloud, allows healthcare marketers to distribute CMS content to the right patients at optimal times.
+A marketing automation platform, such as Salesforce Marketing Cloud, allows healthcare marketers to automate the distribution of content to the right patients, at exactly the right time.
 This software leverages HCRM data to ensure each customer journey is unique and based on real-time data and triggers.
 These limitless campaign triggers are stage-driven and based on an individual’s behavior or sequence of action.
 Marketing automation software is often used to deploy repetitive communications such as email, social media, and even paid advertising campaigns.

-An engagement center is an optimized call center that supports highly personalized, world-class experiences delivered on-the-fly for inbound and outbound calls.
-The engagement center solution uses HCRM data to provide representatives with a comprehensive 360° view of each caller, including records of past engagements – both over the phone and online.
-Armed with this information, call center representatives have relevant and carefully crafted conversations that build on the relationship they have with the health system.
+An Engagement Center is an optimized call center that supports highly personalized, world-class patient experiences delivered on-the-fly for inbound and outbound calls.
+An engagement center solution integrates HCRM data to provide representatives with a comprehensive 360° view of each caller, including records of past engagements – both over the phone and online.
+Armed with this information, call center representatives can have relevant and personalized conversations that solidify the patient’s relationship with the health system.

 There are three main barriers preventing healthcare marketing success: departmental silos, outdated tactics and technology, and insufficient budgets.

 Departmental silos prevent healthcare marketers from delivering a consistent stream of communication to patients, which is necessary to meet the quality and cost demands of healthcare reform.
 To remain competitive in the years to come, healthcare marketers must evolve alongside today’s fast-paced digital world, including the use of newer digital channels.